hoangeiu/hoangeiu/README.md

+<!-- [![MasterHead](https://github.com/hoangeiu/hoangeiu/blob/main/github.png)](https://github.com/hoangeiu) -->

 ### Hi there 👋

-<!-- [![MasterHead](https://github.com/hoangeiu/hoangeiu/blob/main/github.png)](https://github.com/hoangeiu) -->

-My name is Lê Minh Hoàng, I'm a software developer from Vietnam.
+My name is Lê Minh Hoàng and I'm a software developer engineer.
+I'm from Vietnam and currently working at Hitachi Vantara Vietnam.

 <!--
 **hoangeiu/hoangeiu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.